-Req# General Requirement Additional Implementation Requirements Threshold / Objective PSK-KC- 1 PSK management services provided by a KGS (enterprise or locally operated) must be connected to the local red management network.
-Installation of KGS services is to be performed in accordance with AO-approved installation instructions.
+Req # General Requirement Additional Implementation Requirements Threshold / Objective PSK-KC- 1 PSK management services provided by a KGS (enterprise or locally operated) used for generating and managing PSKs for inner tunnel components must be connected to the local red management network.
+Installation of KGS services is to be performed in accordance with AO- approved installation instructions.
 Even if the KGS is not connected to the red management network and operates in a stand-alone configuration, the KGS is to be deployed in the Red Network enclave.
-T=O PSK-KC- 2 If the KGS operates at the same classification level as the local red management network, a non-CDS CI must be used to control information flow between the KGS and the local red management network.
+T=O PSK-KC- 2 If the KGS operates at the same classification level as the management network it is connected to, a non-CDS CI must be used to control information flow between the KGS and the management network.
 The information flows into and out of the KGS are to be well defined and only support the life-cycle management of PSKs.
 The CI (e.g., firewall) is to enforce these information flows and ensure no other information flows into and out of the KGS.
-T=O PSK-KC- PSKs used for outer tunnel components operating on the Gray/Black network boundary must No additional requirements.
+T=O PSK-KC- 3 When using a single KGS located in the Red Network enclave, PSKs No additional requirements.
 T=O